stevesunderland/sunderlandstudio-netlify/src/portfolio/jason-gringler.md

 ---
 title: "Jason Gringler"
-description: "Jason Gringler is an incredibly talented contemporary artist based in Brooklyn, NY.
-This project involved the design and development of a new website, in addition to a monograph of his work which was funded and produced by Galerie Stephan Roepke in Germany."
+description: "Jason Gringler is an contemporary artist based in Brooklyn.
+This project involved the design and development of a new website, in addition to a monograph of his work which was produced by Galerie Stephan Roepke in Germany."
 date: "2016-05-30T18:06:00-07:00"
 featured: false
 gallery: